Projects per year

 Fingerprint

 Dive into the research topics of 'Evaluation of the off-state base-emitter voltage requirement of the SiC BJT with a regenerative proportional base driver circuit and their application in an inverter'.
-Together they form a unique fingerprint.Profiles
+Together they form a unique fingerprint.Projects

 - 1 Finished